 There is plenty of on street parking on Gibson Street, right next to the church building.
-Simply pick up a permit from our friendly Car Park team on arrival and return it at the end of the service as you leave.
+Simply pick up a free permit that we provide from our friendly Car Park team on arrival and return it at the end of the service as you leave.

 What happens for kids during the service?